About fear of strangers

-It happens as your baby gets to know and develops a healthy attachment to familiar people – like you.
+It happens as your baby develops a healthy attachment to familiar people – like you.
 Because babies prefer familiar adults, they might react to strangers by crying or fussing, going very quiet, looking fearful or hiding.

-Fear of strangers starts at 5-6 months and usually becomes more intense at around 7-10 months of age.
+Fear of strangers starts at 5-6 months and usually becomes more intense at 7-10 months of age.
 It can last a few months or continue for much longer.
-It usually passes somewhere between 18 months and 2 years, but it can last longer depending on a child’s temperament.
+It often decreases somewhere between 18 months and 2 years, but it can last longer depending on a child’s temperament.

-For example, a 10-month old baby who has been going to child care since she was 6 months old might get upset if there’s a new carer at the centre.
-She might cry, bury her head in her mother’s neck or scream when the carer tries to take her from her mum or dad.
+For example, a 10-month-old baby who has been going to child care since they were 6 months old might get upset if there’s a new carer at the centre.
+They might cry, bury their head in their parent’s neck or scream when the carer tries to take them from their parent.

-Although fear of strangers is part of normal development for babies and young children, there are things you can do to help your child feel less upset.
+Although fear of strangers is part of how babies and young children develop, there are things you can do to help your child feel less upset.

-- If your child gets very upset with a new person, comfort her and try a different approach – for example, all playing together – or moving your child slightly away from the new person until she calms down.
+- If your child gets very upset with a new person, comfort them and try a different approach like all playing together.
+You could also move your child slightly away from the new person until they calm down.
 Then you can try again.

-- Take your child’s comfort item (toy or blanket) with you to new situations and when you’re spending time with new people.
+- Take your child’s comfort item (toy or blanket) with you when you’re spending time with new people.

 Taking it slowly

 - Be patient.
-Don’t push your child to go to new people before he’s ready.
-Rushing your child when he’s learning this skill can make him more sensitive to new people.
+Don’t push your child to go to new people before they’re ready.

-- Give your child the chance to get to know an unfamiliar person while you’re around.
-Stay close to your child.
-This will help reassure him that you’re not going to immediately leave him with the unfamiliar adult.
+- When you introduce your child to someone new, stay with your child.
+This will reassure them that you’re not going to leave them with unfamiliar people straight away.

 - For slightly older children, explain to your child who the new person is and what’s happening.
-For example, explain that a new babysitter is someone you trust.
+For example, explain that the new babysitter is someone you trust.
 Also say when you’ll be back.
-Give your child time to get to know the person while you’re still there.

 Meeting new people

 - Keep introducing your child to new people.
-The more chances your child has to meet new people and discover that they’re safe, the more likely his fear will reduce.
+The more chances your child has to meet new people and discover that they’re safe, the more likely it is that their fear will reduce.

-- Don’t worry about the stranger’s feelings.
-Just tell them that your child is going through a phase of learning to be around strangers.
+- Don’t worry about grown-ups’ feelings.
+Just tell them that your child is learning to be around strangers.

-Fear of strangers in children over two years
+Fear of strangers in children over 2 years

 Most children’s fear of strangers starts to pass by about 2 years, but it isn’t unusual for older children to be afraid of strangers also.

-One way to help with worries about unfamiliar people is to build your child’s fear of strangers continues after this time, you could try working on building your child’s independence.
-If your child feels more independent, she might also feel more confident around strangers.
+One way to help with worries about unfamiliar people is to build your child’s independence.
+If your child feels more independent, they might also feel more confident around strangers.

 Here are some tips to help with independence:

-- Let your child do things for himself, like feeding himself, exploring new play environments and entertaining himself with toys.
+- Let your child do things for themselves, like feeding themselves, exploring new play environments and entertaining themselves with toys.

-- Give your child lots of new experiences and introduce her to new faces.
-With time, she’ll realise that nothing bad will happen.
+- Give your child plenty of new experiences and introduce them to new faces.
+With time, they’ll realise that nothing bad will happen.

-- Try not to rush in to solve problems, and give your child a chance to work out solutions for himself.
+- Try not to rush in to solve problems, and give your child a chance to work out solutions for themselves.

-- Help your child learn to settle independently for sleep.
-This will help if you need to leave your child over a naptime, such as at child care or for a sleepover at a relative’s house.
+- Help your child learn to settle for sleep away from home.
+This will help if you need to leave your child at naptime or bedtime – for example, at child care or for a sleepover at a relative’s house.

 Getting help for fear of strangers

-Also, if your child’s fear of strangers isn’t getting any better by the time she’s two years old, or it’s getting worse, you might want to think about seeking professional help in addition to encouraging your child’s independence.
+Also, if your child’s fear of strangers isn’t getting any better by the time they’re 2 years old or it’s getting worse, you might want to think about seeking professional help.

 And it might also be a good idea to seek help if there’s a family history of anxiety, because your child might be showing early signs of anxiety.

 You know your child best.
-If you’re worried about his fear of strangers, you could talk to the following professionals:
+If you’re worried about their fear of strangers, you could talk to: